-Content note: mature content, mild violence
+Content note: mild violence

 If you loved Pride and Prejudice, this is a must-read!
 With romance, drama, and a murder mystery, there is something for everyone.
 Moll explores another side, a kinder side, to the closed-off Mr. Darcy so get ready to have your heart warmed!

 Are love and affection enough to overcome the pain of grief and anger?

 In the spring of 1812, Elizabeth Bennet and Lydia are the only Bennet daughters still unmarried after the death of their father.
 Elizabeth’s health and spirits worsen as she moves among relations as an unwanted, dependent sister.
 She returns to Mary and Mr Collins at Longbourn to learn that the neighbourhood gossip centres on the reclusive Mr Darcy.